SumoLogic/sumologic-otel-collector/docs/configuration.md

         parse_from: message
 ```

-and the parsed log entry can be observed in [logging exporter](#logging-exporter)'s output as:
+and the parsed log entry can be observed in [logging exporter][loggingexporter_docs]'s output as:

 ```console
 2022-02-24T10:23:37.809Z        INFO    loggingexporter/logging_exporter.go:69  LogsExporter    {"#logs": 1}